AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/palettes/creating-palettes.md

 [Video covering recording palettes in Titan](https://youtu.be/Hs-xzpD5x8k?t=20)

 This is how you save a palette value to one of the palette windows:.
-If the palette windows are not shown then press the **Groups and Palettes** workspace button.
+If the palette windows are not shown then press the <strong>Groups and Palettes</strong>
+workspace button.

 1. Press <Keys.HardKey>Clear</Keys.HardKey> to clear the programmer